NES: An Instruction-Free, Low-Latency Next Edit Suggestion Framework Powered by Learned Historical Editing Trajectories: Introduction

-\begin{itemize}[leftmargin=*] \item We propose \mymodel~\footnote{\mymodel mentioned in the paper, unless specifically noted otherwise, use the Qwen3-4B+SFT+DAPO model.
-See Section~\ref{subsec:industrial_tools} for details.}, a dual-model, LLM-driven code editing framework that leverages historical editing patterns and operates in an instruction-free, low-latency paradigm, eliminating the need for explicit natural language human input.
+\item We introduce \mymodel\footnote{Unless otherwise specified, \mymodel refers to the Qwen3-4B+SFT+DAPO model.
+See Section~\ref{subsec:industrial_tools} for further details.}, a dual-model, LLM-powered code editing framework that leverages historical code edit patterns.
+Operating in an instruction-free, low-latency setting, it eliminates the need for explicit natural language input from users.

-\item We build the high-quality \emph{SFT} and \emph{DAPO} datasets\footnote{We have submitted the datasets to GitHub and will make them publicly available soon at \url{https://anonymous.link.for.review}},which offer significant improvements in performance.
-These datasets have been instrumental in achieving accuracy and similarity scores that are dozens of times higher on code editing tasks across a variety of models.
+\item We construct and open-source high-quality \emph{SFT} and \emph{DAPO} datasets\footnote{A portion of the dataset is publicly available at \url{https://huggingface.co/datasets/codefuse-ai/CodeFuse\_codeedit}.
+The remaining data will be released incrementally. }, which significantly boost performance.
+These datasets have played a critical role in achieving dramatic improvements—by orders of magnitude—in accuracy and similarity metrics across various code editing benchmarks.

-\item We have successfully integrated and deployed \mymodel on Nvidia L20 GPUs within a FinTech organization.
-Utilizing a comprehensive set of inference optimizations, \mymodel has achieved low-latency performance, with response times under 450ms, thereby enhancing the user experience.
+\item We have integrated and deployed \mymodel across Nvidia L20 GPUs within Ant Group, serving 20,000+ developers.
+The implementation of various inference optimizations ensures that \mymodel delivers real-time responses (under 250ms), culminating in a more fluid user experience with effective acceptance rates of 43.44\% for code edits and 51.55\% for location prediction.

 \end{itemize}